rr-wfm/MSBuild.Sdk.SqlProj/README.md

 Other metadata for the package can be controlled by using the [documented](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#nuget-metadata-properties) properties in your project file.

 ### Publishing support
 Starting with version 1.2.0 of MSBuild.Sdk.SqlProj there is support for publishing a project to a SQL Server using the `dotnet publish` command.
 There are a couple of properties that control the deployment process which have some defaults to make the experience as smooth as possible for local development.
-For example, on Windows if you have a SQL Server running on your local machine that you can access using your Windows account and you have the proper permissions running `dotnet publish` creates a database with the same name as the project.
+For example, on Windows if you have a default SQL Server instance running on your local machine running `dotnet publish` creates a database with the same name as the project.
 Unfortunately on Mac and Linux we cannot use Windows authentication, so you'll need to specify a username and password:

 ```
 dotnet publish /p:TargetUser=<username> /p:TargetPassword=<password>